Joseph-Scott/BeerMe/readme.md

 Usage:

-1. From the landing page, users can click on Login or Sign up to log into an existing BeerMe account or create a new one:
+1. From the landing page, users can click on Login or Sign up in the top right corner to log into an existing BeerMe account or create a new one:

 ![image]
 (https://user-images.githubusercontent.com/37248298/39875389-87ff2afe-543e-11e8-976a-be6edcc2233f.png)

+2. Users can then log into their BeerMe account with either their Facebook or Google login information, which will then take you to the search application itself.